 If you are refused accreditation, you may appeal to the appeal committee, made up of the Directors-General of DG Communication (Commission – committee chair), DG F (Council) and DG INFO (Parliament) and the president of the IPA.

-> The appeal committee meets twice a year.
+The appeal committee meets when necessary.
 Pending your appeal, the accreditation committee may grant you temporary accreditation.

-> The committee reserves the right to revoke the press card of any holder responsible for behaviour that disturbs the smooth proceedings in press meetings organised by the EU institutions.
+The committee reserves the right to revoke the press card of any holder responsible for behaviour that disturbs the smooth proceedings in press meetings organised by the EU institutions.

 First the incident will be examined thoroughly by the accreditation committee.
 The holder will be informed by letter of the date of the committee meeting and entitled to attend (accompanied by a person of their choice) to defend themself.